Michal Menet

-Michal James Menet (born August 8, 1997) is an American football center for the Seattle Sea Dragons of the XFL.
-He played college football at Penn State and was selected by the Cardinals in the seventh round of the 2021 NFL Draft.
+Michal James Menet (born August 8, 1997) is an American professional football center.
+He played college football at Penn State and was selected by the Arizona Cardinals in the seventh round of the 2021 NFL draft.

-Early life and background
+Early life

 Menet was born on August 8, 1997, at the Reading Hospital to Sherry Graffius, a dental hygienist, and Brian Menet, an integrated warehouse logistics manager.
 Menet predominantly grew up in Birdsboro, Pennsylvania, with his father and step-mother, Pamela Shupp Menet, Berks County Economic Director who played a large role in the development process of M. Night Shyamalan’s Avatar at the Reading Pagoda.

-High school career

 Menet played high school football at Exeter Township Senior High School in Reading, Pennsylvania.
 In 2015, Menet blocked a punt in a game against Governor Mifflin Senior High School which led the Exeter Eagles to their first league championship in over a decade.

 Predominantly an offensive and defensive lineman throughout high school, Menet also played tight end his senior year due to a quarterback’s injury.

 Menet was coached by Matt Bauer and Kerry Ciatto in high school.
 In his junior and senior years, Menet was coached by his older brother, Christian, who played college football for the Eastern Michigan Eagles.